 However, if you can invest in a good content management tool (CMS) or sales enablement platform, such as Showpad, or an interactive sales tool, such as a touchscreen for events or a marketing suite, it could help you and your team manage your content effectively – and ensure they can find what they need at the touch of a button.

 TIP: We’ve actually written a whole blog about why good content management is the key to sales enablement!

 3. Combine technology and methodology

-According to SiriusMinds, 67% of the buyer’s journey now takes place digitally; which means in order for sales enablement to be truly effective, we need to strike the right balance between CRM/tech, sales methodology and analytics to ensure that customers are delighted at every stage of their journey.
+According to SiriusMinds, 67% of the buyer’s journey now takes place digitally; which means in order for sales enablement to be truly effective, we need to strike the right balance between Customer Relationship Management sales tech stack, sales methodology and analytics to ensure that customers are delighted at every stage of their journey.

-Investing in a good CRM or interactive sales tool can be invaluable for your sales team, and allow them to collaborate and communicate with colleagues seamlessly and effectively.
+Investing in a good Customer Relationship Management (CRM) or interactive sales tool can be invaluable for your sales team, and allow them to collaborate and communicate with colleagues seamlessly and effectively.
 However, if your sales processes are broken, we’re afraid no amount of fancy tech can fix the problem.